Torrance, California: Private schools

 Torrance also has several private schools.
 Catholic schools under the Roman Catholic Archdiocese of Los Angeles include Bishop Montgomery High School, Nativity Catholic School, St James Catholic School and St Catherine Laboure Catholic School.
 Protestant private schools include Ascension Lutheran School and First Lutheran School.

 In 1980 the Lycée Français de Los Angeles bought the 6.2 acre former Parkway School property, located in the Hollywood Riviera section of Torrance, from TUSD.
 This property became the Lycee's Torrance campus, and as of February 1990 the campus had 100 students.
 In November 1989 the Lycee sold the property for $2.65 million to Manhattan Holding Co. and scheduled to transfer the students to its West Los Angeles campuses.
 As of February 1990 neighbors of the campus site were asking the City of Torrance to not modify the zoning of this property.
 The Lycee stated that the campus closed due to low enrollment.

 At one time, Coast Christian Schools (now Valor Christian Academy) maintained a high school campus in Torrance.

 Colleges and universities

 Torrance is in the El Camino Community College District.
 The campus El Camino College is mostly outside the city limits in unincorporated Alondra Park, while a portion is in the Torrance City limits.
 El Camino College was founded in 1947, and the campus covers 126 acre.
 As of 2011, the college enrolls over 25,000 students each semester.

-Miscellaneous education

-In 1980, Asahi Gakuen, a weekend Japanese-language education institution, began renting space in South Torrance High School.
-The weekend school continues to use the high school for its Torrance Campus (トーランス校 Tōransu-kō).
-Asahi Gakuen has its administrative offices in Harbor Gateway, near Torrance.